Skip to main content

 Professor of Emergency Medicine, NEOMED, OUHCOM, Vice Chair for Faculty and Resident Development, Summa Health System

 Michael Pallaci, DO, FACEP, FACOEP, is a Professor of Emergency Medicine at Northeast Ohio Medical University and a Clinical Professor of Emergency Medicine at Ohio University Heritage College of Osteopathic Medicine.
-He currently serves as Vice Chair for Faculty and Resident Development at Summa Health System in Akron, OH where he is also Medical Director for the Virtual Care Simulation Lab and Director for the Simulation Medicine Fellowship, as well as core faculty for the USACS EM Residency.
+He currently serves as Vice Chair for Faculty and Resident Development at Summa Health System in Akron, OH, where he is also Medical Director for the Virtual Care Simulation Lab, Director for the Simulation Medicine Fellowship, and core faculty for the USACS Emergency Medicine Residency.

-Over the course of his 24-year career in EM (15 in academics), he has worked in EDs with volumes ranging from 6,000 to 85,000 per year in urban and rural areas, in community and academic institutions, and has served as program director for two EM residencies.
-He has given lectures and published podcasts and articles in all areas of EM, including at the ACOEP Scientific Assembly and on the EM:RAP platform.
-He has published in textbooks and multiple medical journals, and presented at multiple regional, national, and international conferences on numerous topics, including medical education, chest pain, pain management, gender bias, documentation, wellness, medicolegal issues, emergency ultrasound, hypertension, and others.
+Over the course of his 24-year career in Emergency Medicine (15 in academics), he has worked in EDs with volumes of 6,000 to 85,000 per year in urban and rural areas, in community and academic institutions, and has served as program director for two Emergency Medicine residencies.
+Dr. Pallaci has given lectures and published podcasts and articles in all areas of Emergency Medicine, including at the ACOEP Scientific Assembly and on the EM:RAP platform.
+He has published in textbooks and multiple medical journals, and presented at regional, national, and international conferences on numerous topics.
+His focus areas include medical education, chest pain, pain management, gender bias, documentation, wellness, medicolegal issues, emergency ultrasound, and hypertension, among others.

 Available Presentations